Learn about how our veterinary dermatologists help dogs and cats throughout Connecticut

 Service area

-• You’re driving to us, so the service area is really up to you 🙂.
-Many of Dr. Falk’s clients travel far to see her.
-Whether you are coming from near or far, we will always respect your time by doing our best to be prompt and to have your visit be as productive as possible.
+You’re driving to us, so the service area is really up to you 😉.
+We sincerely appreciate the effort that you and all our clients put in to come to us, and we will always respect your time by doing our best to be prompt and to have your visit be as productive as possible.